-Central to the Arava Institute’s program is its Peace-Building and Environmental Leadership Seminar (PELS) and lecture series to develop students’ leadership skills and provide them with a facilitated forum for expressing their views on race, religion, culture, identity, and the current political situation.
-Over the course of the program, PELS’s students develop:
+Central to the Arava Institute’s program is its Peace-building Leadership Seminar (PLS) to develop students’ leadership skills and provide them with a facilitated forum for expressing their views on race, religion, culture, identity, and the current political situation.
+Over the course of the program, PLS’s students develop:

 - Cultural understanding, respect, empathy and self-reflection